 For day two there was also a plan.
 Lunch around the Bodensee in Germany, followed by a campsite, in the mountains around Innsbruck.
 And again, this plan was not how the day went.
 First, I took a wrong turn in Germany, which added around 1.5 hours to the trip to the Bodensee.
 Here, I found out that Innsbruck was expected to have a lot of snow, and temperatures of -6 degrees (20 Fahrenheit).
 Besides, the plan for the next day, passing from Austria to Italy was risky, since the forecast predicted a lot of snow in the area.
 Again, I had to change the plan, and I slept on the highway just after Munchen that night.

-I guess you expect me to say now that after two days of having to change my plans, things finally got better and were according to plan.
+I guess you expect me to say now that after two days of having to change my plans, things finally got better and are according to plan.
 But no. My days still don’t go as I plan, and therefore I stopped planning them.
 I drive, and wherever the weather is good enough, I stay.
 Either to explore the area or to sleep at night.

 I guess the first day I truly let go of my plan, was the first day I felt relaxed on this trip.
 It was in Slovenia, where I really wanted to explore the Triglav mountain.
 However, snow, rain, clouds, and cold prevented me to enjoy this area of the country.
 I decided to just keep driving till I saw some sun.
 The result was an extra 160 km (100 miles) but in return, I found an amazing view and a really pleasant temperature.
 Since this day, my journey keeps getting better.

 Depending on luck?

 What I did not expect before I started this trip, is that although I might feel free being on the road, I still depend on many things I can not control.
 The weather is one, but also people and luck have become important.